-Opting for an uncontested divorce can have significant advantages for couples who are separating.
+Opting for an uncontested divorce in PA can have significant advantages for couples who are separating.
 Simply put, an uncontested divorce occurs when both parties to the divorce agree on all of the main issues of the divorce.
 This requires an amicable relationship and willingness to negotiate, so it may not be possible for everyone, but when it is, it is highly recommended to opt for an uncontested divorce over alternatives.

 What is an Uncontested Divorce?

 In Pennsylvania, the court may also call an uncontested divorce a no-fault divorce, consensual no-fault divorce or a mutual consent divorce.
 But these all essentially mean the same thing.
 A mutual consent divorce is a faster divorce process than traditional divorce.
 Comparatively, you can get divorced in three to four months, rather than the standard two or more years for divorces that require mediation, negotiation, or litigation.

 However, to take advantage of a mutual consent divorce, both spouses must agree to the divorce.
 They have to sign papers stating that each is in agreement.
 Furthermore, if at any point you or your spouse no longer agree to any issue, you will need to start the process for a traditional divorce.

 How to File an Uncontested Divorce in PA?